Panda88CO/udi-TeslaPowerWall/README.md

 # udi-powerwall
 ## Power wall Node server
+The main node displays node status - (currently not functional) setup node allows configuration of different parameters - status gives a firewall status
+Currently the clould connection is not working due to change in Tesla Login method

-The main node displays data - setup node allows configuration of different parameters For the setup node to show one need to connect to the cloud (Tesla only allows changes via cloud) Note - there is a discrepancy between local and cloud back-off limt.
+For the setup node to show one need to connect to the cloud (Tesla only allows changes via cloud) Note - there is a discrepancy between local and cloud back-off limt.
 Local power wall reports about 3% higher than the value specified perventage in the cloud (one can only change back-f value via the cloud or Tesla App)